 Put them together, and you have some of me — Andrea Panciera, a veteran multimedia journalist who has a passion for figuring out what’s going on and for sharing what she knows.

-It might be who’s playing at Westerly’s Knickerbocker Cafe this weekend to the secret to steaming lobster to perfection or what makes R.I. politicians think they can get away with cheap crimes to why do Gaza and Israel keep on fighting each other?
+It might be who’s playing at Westerly’s Knickerbocker Cafe this weekend to the secret to stuffies or what makes R.I. politicians still think they can get away with cheap crimes?
+Hey, there’s a reason why the podcast Crimetown started in Providence.

 I’ve been at this profession a long time, starting at my hometown newspaper, The Westerly Sun.
 I moved on to the big city of New York and Columbia University Graduate School of Journalism.
 Worked in the NYC metro area for a few years, newspaper editing, teaching, freelancing and hanging out with smart, fun people.